minarhossain/MERN-Ecommerce/backend/TASK.md

 22. delete image helper (database related we use service and otehr wise we use helper)
 23. POST /api/users -> create an user
 24. create jwt function for using again time
-25. prepare smtp and email send
+25. prepare smtp and email sending environment
+26. send email with nodemailer